School of Psychological Science

 The School has received the top ranking (five out of five) in all three Commonwealth Excellence in Research for Australia rankings since 2010, meaning our research is classified as ‘well above world standard’.
 We’re one of only two schools in Australia to have achieved this.

-We offer undergraduate and postgraduate programs that are fully accredited by the Australian Psychology Accreditation Council (APAC), as well as flexible, non-accredited options to get job-ready, upskill or complement other studies.
+We offer undergraduate and postgraduate programs, as well as flexible, options to get job-ready, upskill or complement other studies.
+Visit the course websites for the most up-to-date information.

 To keep up to date with School news, follow us on Twitter or Facebook.